lwebb-dev/DoubleAlphaSapphire/docs/CONTRIBUTING.md

 # Contributing To The Project

 At the time of writing this, the DoubleAlphaSapphire App repository is private.
-Which means if you are reading this, you have been given explicit permission to do so.
+Which means if you are able to read this, you have been given explicit permission to do so.

 ## Pull Requests